About the Vice-Presidents

-In addition to the first vice-president, five other vice-presidents make up the Praesidium.
-They are responsible for various duties within the LCMS.
+In addition to the president, six vice-presidents make up the Lutheran Church—Missouri Synod's Praesidium.
+They are responsible for various duties within the church body.

 Second Vice-President | The Rev. Dr. John C. Wohlrabe, Jr.